 - Automatically captures every user action in every webpage

-- Automatically enriches every event with relevant on-page context, in a structured data format
+- Automatically enriches every event with relevant on-page properties

 - Automatically groups functionally identical on-page elements, even when there are minor differences between them in terms of appearance or code, and even when they appear across different pages

-- Automatically ensures the continuity of element tracking over time, even when minor visual/code changes are made to elements or the page structure surrounding them
+- Automatically ensures the continuity of element tracking over time, even when changes are made to elements or the page structure surrounding them

 - Delivers a continuous stream of pre-named, pre-structured, ready-for-use user behavior data to any third-party tool, platform or data warehouse, to instantly enhance the business value of existing product analytics, BI, CDP, marketing automation and personalization tools

 - Provides multiple layers of data privacy protection, to ensure that no PII is ever collected, transmitted or stored

 - Has no impact on end-user experience or page load times

 Convizit doesn’t bring to the table an analytics, BI, data warehouse, personalization, marketing automation or CDP platform; there are no shortage of such solutions on the market.
 Instead, we are singularly focused on automatically delivering complete, ready-for-action user behavior data to fuel and enrich all the tools and platforms that utilize this kind of data.